nikko-guy/nikko-guy.github.io/_projects/cancer_cnn.md

 After multiple iterations, I landed on:

 - **Architecture**: Several Conv2D + MaxPooling2D layers, then Flatten and two Dense layers (with dropout).
-- **Loss & LR Scheduling**: Retained `binary_crossentropy`, complementing it with an adaptive learning rate that automatically dropped whenever validation metrics stalled.
+- **Loss & LR Scheduling**: Retained `binary_crossentropy`, complementing it with an adaptive learning rate that cycles between ceiling and floor, while approaching the floor.
-- **Cleaned Dataset**: By discarding unhelpful images and focusing on genuinely informative examples, the model got clearer signals during training.
+- **Data Augmentation**: Incorporated random flips and small brightness changes.
+- **Unchanged Dataset**: Discarding certain images decreased performance, the full dataset was provided.

-This final setup reached ~90% accuracy on a held-out test split, which was a marked improvement from my earliest attempts.
+This optimized setup reached ~90% accuracy on a held-out test split, which was a marked improvement from my earliest attempts.

 You can find all my code for this project on my [GitHub repo](https://github.com/nikko-guy/Kaggle-Cancer).
-Overall, combining careful data filtering, augmentation, and learning rate scheduling helped me achieve strong results with relatively little prior AI experience.
+Overall, combining data augmentation and learning rate scheduling helped me achieve strong results with relatively little prior AI experience.